mcore1976/antispy-jammer/README.md

 Component list :

-- 1 x Microcontroller ATTINY13 / ATTINY13A - or ATTINY 85, DIGISPARK board or any other Arduino may be used instead of microcontroller
+- 1 x Microcontroller ATTINY13 / ATTINY13A (not recommended) or ATTINY 85/45/25 (best), DIGISPARK board or any other Arduino may be used instead of microcontroller
 - 1 x 47 microfarad electrolytic capacitor ( it can be 1 - 470uF - for blocking distortions on power lines)
 - 1 x 100 nanofarad capacitor (it can be 47nf - 680nF - for blocking distortions on power lines)
 - set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent
 - some power source 3 - 5,5 Volt (it may be LiPol battery or set of 3xAA batteries) or 12-24Volts depending on audio amplifier board selected
-- Audio amplifier : 1 x PAM4803 : 2 x 3Watt Amplifier module ( instead of 2 bipolar transistors), but I recommend to use TPA3116D2 mono module for 100Watt audio power.
+- Audio amplifier : 1 x PAM4803 : 2 x 3Watt Amplifier module ( instead of 2 bipolar transistors), but I recommend to use TPA3116D2 mono module  ( XH-M542 ) for 100Watt audio power.
 ATTENTION !
 For some reason TPA3110 and TPA3118 modules do not work properly with transducers.
 Only TPA3116D2 is good
 - 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and audio amplifier board input pins (please notice that some audio amplifier board already have potentiometer therefore it may not be needed)
 - AD9833 signal generator board for version B of the jammer